sajeelmalik/Friend-Finder/README.md

 * **Javascript** - the primary scripting logic powering the game
 * **jQuery** - the robust DOM-oriented scripting library for Javascript
 * [**node.js**](https://nodejs.org/en/) - a versatile Javascript runtime environment that processes user inputs in terminal
-* [BootstrapCDN v4.1.0](https://getbootstrap.com/docs/4.1/getting-started/introduction/) - the open-source web framework utilized
+* [**BootstrapCDN v4.1.0**](https://getbootstrap.com/docs/4.1/getting-started/introduction/) - the open-source web framework utilized

 *Semantic UI was attempted in an initial rendering of this application.
-Since then, Bootstrap was utilized due to its breadth of documentation*
+Since then, Bootstrap has been utilized due to its breadth of documentation*
 * [**Semantic UI**](https://semantic-ui.com/) - a modern CSS design framework with more intuitive Javascript capabilities

 ## Node Packages Employed